pinecoders/pinecoders.github.io/faq_and_code/README.md

 ```

 ### How can I convert a time to a date-time string?
-Use our `f_timeToString()` function, which accepts any timestamp in Unix format and returns the corresponding date-time in string format:
+Use our `f_timeToString()` function, which accepts any timestamp in Unix format and returns the corresponding date-time in string format.
+This code shows four different ways of using it to get the date-time from various starting points and using a 4-day offset in the future for the last two uses demonstrated:

 ```js
 //@version=4